mxeng/mcp-docs/tutorials/input.md

 #### Wiring a switch
 A switch needs to be wired so that it is in a defined state when it is pressed and also when it is not pressed.
-Usually either a pull up or pull down resistor is used for this task as seen in the schematic below.
+Usually either a pull up or pull down resistor is used for this task.
+In the schematic below is an example circuit of a switch with pull up resistor, a switch with pull down resistor, and a potentiometer wired to give a variable voltage to an ADC.

 <p align="center"> <img src="https://cdn.rawgit.com/mxeng/mcp-docs/1e6ea90f8f955fa6812864f90941af543fb00d82/schematics/input_and_adc.svg" alt="Schematic showing a switch wiring in a pull-up and pull-down configuration and a potentiometer wired to an ADC channel" width="90%"> </p>